Caviar: Uruguay

 As well with Canada and the United States, Uruguay has become a major producer and exporter.

 Israel

 Kibbutz Dan in Israel produces four tons of caviar a year.
-The farm is fed by the Dan River, a tributary of the Jordan River.
+The farm is fed by the Dan tributary of the Jordan River.

 Madagascar

-Madagascar is the first African country that produces and exports caviar since 2018.
+Madagascar is the first African country that produces and exports caviar since 2018, in Lake Mantasoa.

 Malaysia

 In Malaysia, caviar production is relatively new and smaller in scale.
 Caviar is harvested from farmed sturgeon fish in Tanjung Malim, Perak.
 The caviar produced here is marketed as "tropical caviar".
 The first Malaysian brand of tropical caviar was launched in March 2019.

 France

 In France, caviar is produced on a small scale in the Gironde estuary of Nouvelle-Aquitaine.

 Ecology

 Overfishing, smuggling and pollution caused by sewage entry into the Caspian Sea have considerably reduced the sea's sturgeon population.

 In September 2005, the United States Fish and Wildlife Service banned the import of Caspian Sea Beluga caviar to protect the endangered Beluga sturgeon; a month later, the ban was extended to include Beluga caviar from the entire Black Sea basin.
 In January 2006, the Convention on the International Trade in Endangered Species of Wild Flora and Fauna (CITES) supported an international embargo on caviar export.
 In January 2007, this ban was partly lifted, allowing the sale of 96 tons of caviar, 15% below the official 2005 level.
 In July 2010, Russia and some other CIS countries restarted the export of caviar.
 The 2010 quotas allow for the export of three tons of beluga, 17 tons of sevruga and 27 tons of osetra.
 In September 2010, Kazakhstan launched a state monopoly brand, Zhaik Balyk, from the Kazakh word for the Ural River.
 Under the CITES agreement, Kazakhstan was granted the right to produce 13 of the 80 tons allowed up until 28 February 2011.